PDF 190 KB

 Sexual partners do not need to be treated.

-Avoid vaginal douching, use of shower gel, use of antiseptic agents and shampoo in the bath.
+Avoiding vaginal douching may help, in addition avoiding the use of shower gel, antiseptic agents and shampoo in the bath.